conorsg/nola-dash/README.md

 ##Problems

- * Cannot sort by day because of dumb timecreate format
+ * Cannot sort by day using SoQL because of dumb timecreate format
  * Pulling all data by cycling through paginated data is resource intensive